-PHASE III participants are encouraged to take charge of their futures and decisions through planning and support.
-A weekly support group is provided to people who are in treatment or have completed a treatment program.
+PHASE participants are encouraged to take charge of their futures and decisions through planning and support.
+To encourage clients to access weekly local support groups, staff are available to help PHASE participants find the group(s) most accessible to them.

-Specialized support and linkage to social services are available to HIV-positive persons to include primary medical care and specialized case management.
-In addition, the PHASE team provides:
+For HIV-positive persons, specialized support and linkage to social services are available, including primary medical care and specialized case management.
+The PHASE team also provides:

-- Community outreach

-- Rapid HIV testing and counseling

-- Education for HIV, STD and Hepatitis prevention
+- Mobile unit and community outreach - and rapid HIV/Hepatitis C testing - On-site rapid HIV/Hepatitis C testing and counseling - Education for HIV, STI, Hepatitis and opioid prevention